Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Hidden Shrine

-This works best in quiet corners where greenery can close in naturally.
-Build layers first with palms and broad leaves.
+This works beautifully in quiet corners where greenery can grow in naturally without fighting for space.
+Build your layers first with palms and broad leaves.

-Then place one statement element slightly off the path so it feels discovered, not displayed.
+Then place one statement element — a sculpture, interesting pot, small fountain — slightly off the main path so it feels like you discovered it rather than having it displayed for you.

 @little_garden_of_big_dreams